swiftly-solution/documentation/docgen/output/events/gameevents/onitemschemainitialized.md

 ---

 # OnItemSchemaInitialized
-This event is triggered when item_schema_initialized is triggered
+This event is triggered when item_schema_initialized is triggered.
 ::: tabs
 @tab Lua
 ```lua